hoch/spiral-knob/README.md

-# spiral-minimap
+# spiral-knob

 - For Polymer 1.0

-Draws the time-domain representation of `AudioBuffer` which can be navigated by adjusting the two handles.
-The region can be translated by dragging the center of the region.

-This is design to be used with `<spiral-waveform>`.
+Renders a user-controllable knob (circular UI widget for parameter control) which can be bound to AudioParam object.